mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/vehicle1/README.md

 docker build -t vehicle1 .
 ```

-To run the docker container
+To run the docker container.
+Ensure the VEHICLE_ID is the same as the vin number inserted in the first step.

 ```
 docker run -e VEHICLE_ID=<VEHICLE_ID> --name vehicle1 -d vehicle1